mblayman/mattlayman.com/content/building-saas/_index.md

   of building a Software as a Service using Python, the Django web framework, and other packages from the Django ecosystem.
-  The stream runs on Wednesday at 9pm ET.
+  The stream runs on Thursday at 9pm ET.

 ---

-On Wednesdays
+On Thursdays
 at 9pm Eastern Time,
 I develop a Software as a Service (SaaS) on {{< extlink "https://www.twitch.tv/mblayman" "Twitch" >}}.